sharmalab/MEDIator/README.md

 ---------
 $ sh modules/repl-server/target/bin/webapp

+Go to http://localhost:9090/ using your browser to access the Data Replication and Synchronization Tool.

 Logging
 -------
 Make sure to include log4j2-test.xml into your class path to be able to configure and view the logs.
 Default log level is [WARN].